 The Encyclopedia is organized into 2 main themes:

 1 - The first part of the book focuses on 58 distinctive cat breeds and on the ‘Cat Fancy’, the world of cat shows and has been created in collaboration with the World Cat Congress.

 2 - The second part discusses elements such as the role cats play in todays’ society, their evolution from their origins as a solitary predator to their current life as a pet.

 The book also includes information on what are the main diseases in cats and how to detect them, as well as exclusive insights into cat anatomy, behavior and physiology and how their origin has an impact on these.

 Royal Canin believes that it is essential to learn about, understand and respect these behavioral and physiological insights in order to ensure a cat’s well-being.

 The Cat Encyclopedia aims to share scientific knowledge about cats to the general public.

-The Royal Canin Encyclopedia will be available at your local Royal Canin offices.
+The Royal Canin Encyclopedia is only available through your local Royal Canin offices.